red0bear/speedometer/README.md

 # Do you wish support me ?
   Please open a issue or just access http://l3y6aetzp7mnnzwafavrwfwjwupryr72gatp77c4yzeavinozgdgppad.onion/ and donate there !!!
+  Dont be a pajeet and Donate.

  # Hit star please OR BURN IN HELL